Recurring Notifications on Facebook: Six examples of successful brands

 Recurring notifications is a Messenger Platform capability that enables businesses to initiate ongoing messages with interested customers anywhere in their journey and on several topics.
 This allows customers to hear from their favorite businesses in ways that weren’t possible before on Messenger.

-Just like the WhatsApp newsletter, the recurring notifications on Facebook allow companies to constantly re-engage with their customers.
+Just like the WhatsApp marketing messages, the recurring notifications on Facebook allow companies to constantly re-engage with their customers.
 And: because customers explicitly expressed interest in your messages, your chances for a conversion are a lot higher than just sending out a message blindly.

 You also get a lot more visibility on a messaging app than you ever would in their e-mail inbox or even by just posting on social media.